This post shows you: Fort Canning Walk & Hike Guide – Trails, History & Nature in Singapore

 Yes, entry to Fort Canning is free, and its expansive layout allows you to explore at your own pace from various points.

-Yes, Fort Canning is open 24 hours a day, making it accessible at any time.
+Yes, Fort Canning is open 24 hours daily, making it accessible anytime.

 While riding a bike in the surrounding area is possible, it’s not recommended within Fort Canning due to its many stairs, climbs, and descents.

-You can have picnics; they even have several spaces in the Gothic Gate area.
+You can have picnics; There are great picnic spots near the Gothic Gate.
 They also occasionally have shows and open-air cinemas.

 Yes, Tiong Bahru Bakery, with its famous croissants and breakfasts, even accepts pets!
 And “Le Jardin” which is more romantic and sophisticated.